jzrodriguez98/MSI-Z590-A-Pro-macOS-26/README.md

 SSD

-Samusung PM981 is not supported AT ALL.
-Make sure to switch at least one SSD.
+Avoid Samusung PM981 as it is not supported AT ALL.

 Wireless Card: